Alternative expression for the maximum potential intensity of tropical cyclones: Discussion

-In their recent extension of E-PI to surface winds, \citet{re19} did not justify the transition from volume to surface energy fluxes. \citet{ms20} and \citet{makarieva20} pointed out this omission, i.e., the need to explain how \citet{re19}'s Eq.~(15) can be derived from their Eq.~(14).
+Extending E-PI to surface winds, \citet{re19} did not justify the transition from volume to surface energy fluxes. \citet{ms20} and \citet{makarieva20} pointed out this omission, i.e., the need to explain how \citet{re19}{\textquoteright}s Eq.~(15) can be derived from their Eq.~(14).
 In their responses, \citet{re20} and \citet{er20} did not provide the required derivation.
-To obtain surface fluxes from volume fluxes, \citet{er20} equated fluxes of different dimensions in their Eq.~(6) (and related).
+To obtain surface fluxes from volume fluxes, \citet{er20} equated quantities of different dimensions in their Eq.~(6) (and related).
 This undermines their respective derivations and conclusions.
-In particular, as demonstrated by \citet{makarieva20}, without an explicit representation of how surface and volume fluxes relate, it is not possible to address the dissipative heating issue, which, as we discuss in \ref{bryan}, appears to be responsible for the unexplained singularity in the superintensity account by \citet{bryan09b} \citep[see also discussions by][]{dhe10,bister11,kieu15,bejan19,er20}.
+In particular, as demonstrated by \citet{makarieva20}, without an explicit representation of how surface and volume fluxes relate, it is not possible to address the dissipative heating issue, which, as we discuss in appendix~\ref{bryan}, appears to be responsible for the unexplained singularity in the superintensity account by \citet{bryan09b} \citep[see also discussions by][]{dhe10,bister11,kieu15,bejan19,er20}.